 Disadvantages of hexagonal pattern:

-- Traffic signals, pavement marking and lighting should be sufficient so that drivers understand to reduce their travel speed.
+- Traffic signals, pavement marking, and street lighting should be sufficient so that drivers understand to reduce their travel speed.

 Minimum travel road pattern: